tightanium/tightanium.github.io/ps2_settings/ps2Settings.md

 ### CPU Core Parking & System Power Plans

-CPU core parking is a CPU power optimization that puts your CPU cores into a power saving state when not under load to decrease heat and power consumption.
-It takes time for your cores to ramp back up to full speed and is the most likely cause for lower and stuttery FPS performance.
+CPU core parking is an optimization scheme that puts your CPU cores into a power saving state when not under load to decrease heat and power consumption.
+It takes time for your cores to ramp back up to full speed and is a common cause for low and stuttering FPS performance.
 Disabling core parking will result in smoother and higher FPS performance at the cost of more heat and a higher base power consumption.

 There are a few programs out there that can disable CPU core parking.
-My favorite is [QuickCPU](https://coderbag.com/product/quickcpu) because it also provides controls over your system's power plan among other things not pertinent to this guide.
+My favorite is [QuickCPU](https://coderbag.com/product/quickcpu) because it also provides controls over your system's power plan among other things not entirely pertinent to Planetside.

 **Disable CPU Core Parking**